Shadi-Shwiyat/holbertonschool-web_front_end/accessibility/README.md

     Check with Axe to ensure the issue is fixed.
 5. #### Images must have alternate text
     Taking your code from the previous task, in your fix-a11y/04-index.html file
     - Locate the img that points to the logo.png
         - Add an alt attribute with the text Name of the logo
     - Locate the img that points to the hero-img.png
         - Add an empty alt (decorative image)
+6. #### Form elements must have labels
+    Taking your code from the previous task, in your fix-a11y/05-index.html file, locate the form
+    - Add a label just before the input
+        - Class: visually-hidden
+        - For: email
+    - On the input
+        - Add an id: email
+    Axe tells use that the issue is solved.
+But actually, some elements should be fixed for better accessibility and usability.
+    - We can change the type from text to email
+    - Add the attribute autocomplete with the value email
+    - Add the required attribute and the aria-required="true"
+    - Change the a to be a button
+    - We can remove the placeholder as it doesn’t add any value We don’t have any error handling in our example, that should exist on the front-end / back-end side.